 You’ve made it!
 That wasn’t so bad, was it?

-Now it’s the easy part, after the session you should always send an email where you list items you might have missed, let them know their time was appreciated, and explain next steps.
+Now it’s the easy part, after the discovery session you should always send an email where you list items you might have missed, let them know their time was appreciated, and explain next steps.
 The game day can be a bit hectic, therefore it’s important to ensure all your notes are kept well to ensure you can access them easily later.
 Ensure that you store them in a logical way, grouped by department or process (Such as, Sales Process, To be Sales process, integrations, metrics, goals etc…).
 You might need to do additional discovery sessions in order to make the best out of your project.

 Final note- Be create, be disruptive, be a critic, be organised, and Enjoy!